 This recipe has a relatively high proportion of egg which counteracts some of the challenges you can have with buckwheat - it can make them prone to cracking.
 If you like, you can thin out the mixture to make it less "eggy" with a bit more flour and milk/water.

 Traditionally, these are made on a crepe maker called a billig that's basically a big round hot plate.
 You use a tool called a roselle to spread the batter really thin and even.

 Obviously, it would be unrealistic to have one of these at home, though I do find my crepe pan pretty useful as an alternative (sadly, don't have it here right now).
 But you can still have pretty good success with these on an everyday skillet/frying pan.
 They might just be a little thicker, which makes folding them a little harder, but it's a minor thing.

 To help them to turn out well, I'd recommend using a nonstick skillet or crepe pan over a medium-high heat and butter it slightly just before cooking the first one.
 You shouldn't need to butter again unless you seem to have problems with it sticking.

 Once you add the batter, lift the pan off the heat and quickly rotate it to spread the batter right around the pan.
-If you need some help with how to do this, it’s the same principle as I did for my apple crepes where I have a video.
-Though I admit my technique not as good as it could be in the video, so please don’t judge!
-Also, I found I only needed to rotate the pan once with this batter as it’s a bit thicker.
+If you need some help with how to do this, it's the same principle as I do for my ficelle picarde (mushroom and ham crepe au gratin) and my apple crepes and which both have a video.
+Though I admit my technique not as good as it could be in the video, so please don't judge!
+Also, I found I only needed to rotate the pan once with this batter as it's a bit thicker.